houseabsolute/List-SomeUtils/README.md

     # import everything

-    use List::MoreUtils ':all';
+    use List::SomeUtils ':all';

     # import by API

     # has "original" any/all/none/notall behavior
-    use List::MoreUtils ':like_0.22';
+    use List::SomeUtils ':like_0.22';
     # 0.22 + bsearch
-    use List::MoreUtils ':like_0.24';
+    use List::SomeUtils ':like_0.24';
     # has "simplified" any/all/none/notall behavior + (n)sort_by
-    use List::MoreUtils ':like_0.33';
+    use List::SomeUtils ':like_0.33';

 # DESCRIPTION

-__List::MoreUtils__ provides some trivial but commonly needed functionality on lists which is not going to go into [List::Util](https://metacpan.org/pod/List::Util).
+__List::SomeUtils__ provides some trivial but commonly needed functionality on lists which is not going to go into [List::Util](https://metacpan.org/pod/List::Util).

 All of the below functions are implementable in only a couple of lines of Perl